rackerlabs/design-system/_component_design/option-tiles.md

 A multi-select interaction is analogous to checkboxes where the user can select multiple option tiles at a time.

-In the default state, the user can click any of the option tiles.
-You can construct option tiles so that one of the options is selected by default.
-The user can then make another selection, if necessary.
 When the user selects an option, the unselected option tiles remain in the default state.
 The default state reinforces that multiple option tiles can be selected.

 {% endcolumn %}